Eric Higgs (environmental scholar): Career

-He is a professor at the University of Victoria in the School of Environmental Studies.

-His first appointment was in the Department of Environment and Resource Studies at the University Waterloo (1987–88).
+His first appointment was in the Department of Environment and Resource Studies at the University of Waterloo (1987–88).
 He moved to New York City in 1988 to continue research in philosophy of technology in the Philosophy and Technology Studies Center at the Polytechnic University of New York.
 Higgs' taught at Oberlin College as a visiting assistant professor in the Environmental Studies Program in 1989-90, before taking a tenure-stream position in the new Science, Technology and Society Program at the University of Alberta.
 The demise of this program led to a formal appointment initially in the Department of Philosophy (1990–92), and later a joint appointment in the Departments of Anthropology and Sociology.
 He was awarded tenure and promoted to associate professor in 1995.

 In 2002, he became director (2002-2010) and associate professor in the School of Environmental Studies at the University of Victoria, and promoted to full professor in 2005.

 Higgs has held shorter appointments in Science, Technology and Society (1995), the Maurice Young Centre for Applied Ethics at the University of British Columbia (1996), the School of Environmental Studies at the University of Victoria (2000).
-He is professor-at-large in the Institute for Advanced Studies at the University of Western Australia (2012-2014).
+He was a professor-at-large in the Institute for Advanced Studies at the University of Western Australia (2012-2014).

+In addition to work as a professor, he is the Principal Instigator for the Mountain Legacy Project, a field based group studying long term landscape change in the Canadian mountains using repeat photography techniques.